ncatlab/nlab-content/pages/15942.md

 ### Plan of Talks ###

-We initiated the first 4 talks, which give a gentle introduction to the topic.
+We initiated the first several talks, which give a gentle introduction to the topic.
 The future talks will be the on more specific developments.

 * Oct.
 21, 2014: Organization meeting.
 Why factorization algebra is interesting, and a brief account on the introduction chapter of Costello-Gwilliam (CG).